BackofenLab/CRISPRidentify/README.md

 9. Array orientation
 10. Array category

+## Metagenomic analysis

+CRISPRidentify is suitable for easy and powerful metagenomic analysis When `--file` or `--input_folder` flag is used the pipeline with automatically generate two complete summaries :

+1. For all the identified arrays
+2. For all labeled Cas genes

+On top of that the user might use the flag:

+`--fasta report True`

+This option with create three fasta files:
+1. All the array sequences with their origins in the header
+2. All the repeat sequences with their origins and locations in the arrays
+3. All the spacer sequences with their origins and locations in the arrays

 ## Improving CRISPRidentify

 We are constantly working on the improvements of CRISPRidentify.
 If you found a bug or incorrect/missing CRISPR array representation please submit via github issue interface.